Founded in 1979, Epic Systems Corporation consistently ranks as one of the largest electronic health record (EHR) systems in the U.S.

 ||Lehigh Valley Hospital - Cedar Crest

-Fig. 1 Data from Definitive Healthcare's Hospitals and IDNs database.
+Fig 1. – Data from Definitive Healthcare HospitalView product.
 Data is proprietary and updated on a continuous basis.
-Data accurate as of May 2020.
+Data accurate as of June 20, 2022.

-Top 10 hospitals using Epic EHR by net patient revenue
+Top 10 hospitals by net patient revenue using an inpatient Epic EHR system

 ||Net Patient Revenue